 I ask because as I stated in my post seems like all the home user gear breaks in 6 months to a year.
 I thought I may get more longevity from used enterprisse grade gear.
 That analogy made me laugh though.

-osho741 writes "Google released the source code for Ice Cream Sandwich today.
+osho741 writes: "Google released the source code for Ice Cream Sandwich today.
 Included in the release is the source for Honeycomb (Andriod Version 3.0) which has never been released to the public until today.
 Android fanatics everywhere can expect developers to begin incorporating the new source into existing custom roms."

-osho741 writes "Apple's new IOS 5 may be the cause of excessive battery drain according to a growing number of users.
+osho741 writes: "Apple's new IOS 5 may be the cause of excessive battery drain according to a growing number of users.
 Peoplereporting a battery drain of as much as 40 percent in 3 hours.
 Various fixes from user have also been posted that include turning data intensive application like ICloud off to help save battery life and doing a complete factory reset.
 The fixes have had some limited success.
 Apple has yet to publicly address the issue."

-osho741 writes "Iphone 4s early adopters discovering severe battery drain on some iphones.
+osho741 writes: "Iphone 4s early adopters discovering severe battery drain on some iphones.
 There is also a growing thread on the apple support forums about this as well.
 It is not limited to the 4s iphone 4 and 3gs models also seem to be suffering from it.
 So far apple has remained quiet about it.
 The phones drain as much as 40 percent in a three hour window of use."